alexcuesta/alexcuesta.github.io/_posts/2025-10-28-from-java-fatigue-to-go-and-ai.md

 To put this curiosity into practice, I’ve built a couple of small projects:

-* A [https://github.com/alexcuesta/code-review-app](Python-based code review app) powered by Ollama.
+* A [Python-based code review app](https://github.com/alexcuesta/code-review-app) powered by Ollama.
-* An [https://github.com/alexcuesta/devcontext](MCP server in Node.js), to understand how tools can be exposed for agent interaction.
+* An [MCP server in Node.js](https://github.com/alexcuesta/devcontext), to understand how tools can be exposed for agent interaction.

-Additionally, I completed [https://www.coursera.org/account/accomplishments/verify/KDAEHMZ8P9WR](Andrew Ng’s Machine Learning course in 2018), which gave me a solid foundation in the fundamentals of AI.
+Additionally, I completed [Andrew Ng's Machine Learning course in 2018](https://www.coursera.org/account/accomplishments/verify/KDAEHMZ8P9WR), which gave me a solid foundation in the fundamentals of AI.